catdog1181074/chaingekas/README.md

 ### Step 1: Recursive Wallet Tracing

-We begin with **5 labelled Chainge wallets**, including:
+We begin with 4 Chainge-linked wallets:
-- 🟩 The Chainge Finance Root wallet (kaspa:qqwvnkp47wsj6n4hkdlgj8dsauyx0xvefunnwvvsmpq2udd0ka8ckmpuqw3k5)
+- 🟠 `qqwvnk...` (Root wallet)
-- 🟩 3 labeled Chainge wallets on kas.fyi (kaspa:qpgmt2dn8wcqf0436n0kueap7yx82n7raurlj6aqjc3t3wm9y5ssqtg9e4lsm, kaspa:qpy03sxk3z22pacz2vkn2nrqeglvptugyqy54xal2skha6xh0cr7wjueueg79, kaspa:qz9cqmddjppjyth8rngevfs767m5nvm0480nlgs5ve8d6aegv4g9xzu2tgg0u)
+- 🟠 3 other wallets labeled on kas.fyi
-- 🟩 The "Vault" (now **excluded from attribution** due to only ~26% funding from known Chainge sources, though directly received ~57M Kas from Root wallet in Jan 2024)
+- ❌ The previously so-called “Vault” wallet is excluded due to weak linkage (only ~26% of inflow from Chainge)

-We trace wallet inflows up to **4 hops deep**, building a “trust graph” of which wallets are funded (directly or indirectly) by Chainge.
+We recursively trace wallet inflows up to **4 hops deep**, forming a funding graph from Chainge to any recipient wallet.

 ---

-### Step 2: Source Attribution by Threshold
+### Step 2: Attribution Filtering (≥95%)

-For each wallet that sent KAS to a known CEX deposit address, we:
+For each wallet that sent KAS to a known CEX:
-- Analyze its funding history
-- Calculate the **% of total inflow originating from Chainge wallets**
+- We compute the **% of its total inflow that came (directly or indirectly) from Chainge**

-Only wallets with **≥85% Chainge attribution** are included in the primary analysis.
-This avoids false positives and ensures we only include wallets likely controlled by Chainge.
+- Only wallets with **≥95% Chainge funding** are included

+This ensures we only count flows from wallets highly likely to be Chainge-controlled or Chainge-funded.

 ---

-### Step 3: Identifying CEX Deposits
+### Step 3: CEX Matching + Deduplication

-We match deduplicated `tx_id` entries against a manually verified list of MEXC, Gate.io, and CoinEx deposit wallets.
-We then aggregate:
+We match deposit `tx_id`s against a verified list of:
-- Total KAS deposited per CEX
+- MEXC deposit wallets
+- Gate.io deposit wallets
-- Total KAS deposited by all ≥85% Chainge-linked wallets
+- CoinEx deposit wallets

+Each transaction is **deduplicated** by `tx_id`.
+Totals are aggregated per exchange.

 ---

+### Step 4: Graph Visualization

+We build a shell-based flow graph:
+- 🟠 Chainge wallets at the center
+- 🔵 Verified intermediaries layered by hop count
+- 🔴 CEX wallets forced into the outermost shell

+Edge widths are scaled by transfer volume (capped to 10×).

+📤 See: `chainge_verified_shell_final.png` and `.pdf`

+---

 ## 🔍 Assumptions & Limitations

-- **≥85% threshold** avoids attributing mixed-source wallets to Chainge
+- **≥95% attribution threshold** avoids over-attribution to Chainge
-- **4-hop trace depth** provides adequate reach while keeping the graph computationally manageable
+- **4-hop trace depth** balances accuracy and reach
-- **Known CEX deposit addresses only** — undisclosed CEX wallets are not captured
+- **Only known CEX deposit addresses** are included
-- **One-directional trace** — inflows back from CEXes are not analyzed

-The Vault wallet is **excluded from attribution** in the final analysis due to insufficient linkage (only ~26% of its inflow came from Chainge Root or labelled wallets).
+- **Vault wallet excluded** from attribution and flow due to weak linkage

+All data is one-directional (Chainge → CEX).
+No return flows or self-custody are considered.

 ---

 ## 🚨 API Usage Warning

 All transaction data comes from [KrcBot’s public API](https://krcbot.com/api-docs).
-**Do not re-run the full trace unless absolutely necessary**, as this may overload public infrastructure.
+**Please avoid re-running full traces unnecessarily**, as this may overload public nodes.

-Use the included pre-fetched `.csv` files in `flow_data/` — unzip the `.zip` archive to proceed with local analysis.
+Use the included pre-fetched `.csv` files in `flow_data/`.

 ---

-## 📊 Key Finding
+## 📊 Key Findings

-> 💥 **~332 million KAS** was deposited to MEXC and other CEXes by wallets ≥85% funded by Chainge Root or known Chainge-linked wallets.
+💥 **~318 million KAS** was deposited to exchanges from wallets ≥95% funded by Chainge

-Most of these deposits went to **MEXC**, not Gate.io — contradicting earlier assumptions.
-This strongly supports the conclusion that **Chainge Finance liquidated a large portion of its native KAS holdings**.
+Breakdown:
+- **MEXC**: ~299M
+- **Gate.io**: 19M

+📈 Most liquidation occurred through MEXC — not Gate.io.

+The visualized graph shows strong and direct off-ramp behavior from Chainge-origin wallets to CEXes.

 ---

 ## 🤝 Contributing & Verification

-This repository is designed to be **transparent and reproducible**.
+This repo is designed to be transparent, reproducible, and audit-friendly.

 You can:
-- Propose new wallet tags for Chainge or CEXes
+- Suggest updated wallet labels
-- Tune the attribution threshold
+- Tune attribution thresholds
-- Fork and run your own analysis
+- Fork and modify hop-depth or flow constraints
-- Compare with other datasets (e.g., @KasperoLabs or @KrcBot)
+- Compare with @KasperoLabs

-We welcome peer review and collaboration.
+We welcome peer review and alternative visualizations.